 For more information about this program you can visit the DNR's website or call the SWCD at 732-0121 to sign up for a plan.

-The Leech Lake River Watershed is in third year.
-In this phase, we are continuing to collect lake and stream data as well as stressor identification (stressor ID) work.
+The Leech Lake River Watershed is in the fourth year.
+In this phase, we are working priority management zones and developing the Watershed Restoration and Protection Report.
 We are also working on watershed citizen awareness.